Samcnass/Integrated-Thermistor-Circuit-/README.md

 ## Circuit Schematic

 full schematic available in /schematic/ folder.
-This can be opened in KiCAD for viewing
+This can be opened in KiCAD for viewing.
-You can also view the schematic pdf in said folder for easy viewing
+You can also view the schematic pdf in said folder for easy viewing.
+The schematic was done outside of class and was part of a personal project.

 ## Arduino IDE Code